iarxm/csim-man/index.md

 (DRAFT_V6 - EARLY DRAFT)

-Construct Motto - "Fast, High, Strong; Become"
+Construct Motto - "Gravity is but a rule to be broken"

-Herein are principles for maximising the degree of realness in training for The Games and The Real.
+Herein lie principles for creating degrees of realness in training, in advance of both The Games and The Real.
 We will define this as constructing.
 The goal is to facilitate the type of experiences which accelerate technical and strategic development.

 1. TOC
 {:toc}